 Are you thinking about blowing the whistle on wrongdoing?
-Find out how whistleblowing can help the FCA to act.
+Find out how whistleblowing can help us to act.

 Whistleblowing information gives us an insight into what’s happening in the markets we regulate.
 We can only act on what we know – so any information that you provide allows us to consider potential risks.

 Hundreds of people make whistleblowing reports to the FCA every year.
 Find out more about the type of issues that employees speak to us about in our quarterly data publication, or learn how to make a report.

 What people blow the whistle about